albertogg/albertogg.github.com/_posts/2014-03-23-rake-tasks-and-jekyll-posts.md

 $ rake draft:ready  # copy draft to production post!
 ```

 As you can see, both tasks are pretty straight forward, they do simple things and work of the box.
+With these tasks you'll no longer have to remember anything about the front-matter or how the file should be named within the drafts and posts directory, just run the tasks and start dumping ideas onto the freshly created markdown file.

-I know they can be vastly improved but I hope this works at least for some of you!
+*PS* I know the tasks can be vastly improved but I hope this works at least for some of you!